Kerbalism/Kerbalism/docs/gui.rst

 Device manager
 --------------
-This panel will show the control status of all components in a vessel, it is also used as the editor for the automation scripts.
+This panel will show the control status of all components in a vessel, it is also used as the editor for the `automation <automation.html>`_ scripts.

 .. image:: ../misc/img/gui/dev-manager.png